AsifRashid01/CSC-322-Project/README.md

 Password: s

+(Similarly, you can log in as an OU with 'o' and 'o' and as a GU with 'g' and 'g'.

   We want to develop a document sharing system such that group members can collaborate on the same documents without causing inconsistencies.
 There are three types of users in this system: Super User (SU), Ordinary User (OU) and Guest (GU).

 SU: